JackSomething300/-JackSomething300/README.md

 ## About Me

-I'm Martin Meyer, a Senior web developer specializing in the .Net framework, Azure and
-                    JavaScript
-                    frameworks.
-I am a "Digital Transformation Agent" taking businesses into the digital age.
-                    Experienced Web Developer with a demonstrated history of working in the marketing and advertising industry.
-                    Skilled in SQL, JavaScript, Microsoft Azure, ASP.NET, and C#.
-                    Strong engineering professional with a Bachelor's Degree of Computing focused in Software Engineering from
-                    Belgium Campus.
+I've spent nearly a decade building large and complex classified web projects.
+My experience goes beyond just coding and fixing bugs.
+As the senior leader for three projects, I've honed my skills in understanding business needs and clarifying expectations.
+This approach allows me to offer solutions that are truly effective, not just quick fixes.

+I collaborate closely with designers and mobile developers, ensuring we deliver complete products from the drawing board to the final launch.

+I've contributed to several key projects, such as:

+AutoMart
+Truck and Trailer
+AgriMag
+My background is in web development, with a strong history in the marketing and advertising sectors.
+I'm proficient in SQL, JavaScript, Microsoft Azure, ASP.NET, and C#, backed by a Bachelor's Degree in Computing with a focus on Software Engineering from Belgium Campus.

+Outside of work, I enjoy staying active, exploring nature, and expanding my knowledge.
+Writing about new technologies and demystifying them for others is a passion of mine, time permitting.
+I also dedicate time to personal projects that test new technologies.
+This helps me stay informed and anticipate potential challenges in my professional projects.

+I'm particularly fond of the Microsoft ecosystem, utilizing Azure for hosting web projects, storage blobs, and functions, which simplifies deployment.
+My preferred development setup combines .NET Core with JavaScript frameworks for an efficient front-end development process.

 ### **Work Experience**

-**January [2015] - Present Senior Developer & Team Lead at [Dot Slash]**
+**September [2015] - Present Senior Developer & Team Lead at [Dot Slash]**

 For almost the past 9 years, I have worked on mostly 3 big classifieds projects at Dot Slash.
 I have worked on a variety of projects over this time however these 3 became my main responsibility.